GNETTO/ozanimo/README.md

-<h3>Please wait for a while full documentation of this website is in underway <h3>
+<h3>Please wait for a while full documentation of this website is  underway <h3>